Nordgaren/binary-interpreter/README.md

 # binary-interpreter
-A trait crate that extends the ByteOrder trait.
+A trait crate that extends the ByteOrder traits.